ekstdo/keyboard-color-combo/README.md

 ### Get it to work

-Just download the [ColorCoding.py](https://gitlab.com/p3t1/logitech-color-combo/-/blob/main/ColorCoding.py) (if you want you can download an example config for [KDE](https://gitlab.com/p3t1/logitech-color-combo/-/blob/main/Keyboard-KDE.yaml) or [GNOME](https://gitlab.com/p3t1/logitech-color-combo/-/blob/main/Keyboard-GNOME.yaml) too), and save it anywhere you like.
+Just download the [ColorCoding.py](https://github.com/Peti253/logitech-color-combo/blob/main/ColorCoding.py) (if you want you can download the [example config](https://github.com/Peti253/logitech-color-combo/blob/main/Keyboard.yaml), tested on KDE), and save it anywhere you like.
 Don't forget to make the python file executable!

 After you created a config file (if you haven't downloaded the example one), you can add a key to turn the script on and off:
 ##### on KDE plasma